ChrisSantosLang/redscience/docs/source/releases/games.rst

   Phase 2: Option to pass, only chaos unlocked;

 BoS:
-  2 boards of 2x2x1 squares: (1,1) exclusive to black on both, (1,2) exclusive to white on both, (2,1) of 1 and (2,2) of
-  2 exclusive to chaos, and remainin spaces are locked;
+  Played on 2 boards of 2x2x1 squares: (1,1) exclusive to black on both, (1,2) exclusive to white on both, (2,1) of 1 and (2,2) of 2 exclusive to chaos, and remainin spaces are locked;
   2-vs-chaos, Least area wins;